formicant/linux-keyboard-layouts/README.md

 ```
 - installs the XKB layouts,
 - copies the match files into the Espanso config directory.
+- copyes keyd config into the keyd config directory.

 Will ask for your sudo password.